miniconnect/holodb/README.md

 >
 > **Sketch up your schema and characteristics, and you're ready to start querying!**

-HoloDB is for those moments when you need a database-shaped system but are tired of the complications of managing actual data.
+HoloDB is for those moments when you need a database-shaped system but are tired of the complications of actually managing data.
 Instead of setting up or importing datasets, you simply provide a configuration file (or ORM entities) and immediately start working with an on-the-fly (yet performant) relational system that computes every result from definition rules, not storage.